Alice de Lacy, Countess of Lincoln: Countess

 Alice's mother died in 1309 or 1310, some fifteen years after the wedding.
-Alice inherited her titles and estates, and became the Countess of Salisbury suo jure (in her own right), while her husband Thomas became Earl of Salisbury jure uxoris (by right of his wife).
+Alice inherited her titles and estates, becoming the countess of Salisbury.
+Her husband, Thomas, became the earl of Salisbury jure uxoris (by right of his wife).

-A couple of years later, on the death of her father in February 1311, Alice became the Countess of Lincoln suo jure (in her own right).
-Her husband, Thomas of Lancaster, became Earl of Lincoln jure uxoris (by right of his wife), inherited all the lands of Alice's father by right of his wife, and paid homage to Edward II of England for them shortly after his father-in-law's death.
+A couple of years later, on the death of her father in February 1311, Alice became the countess of Lincoln.
+Her husband, Thomas of Lancaster, became the earl of Lincoln jure uxoris, inherited all the lands of Alice's father by right of his wife, and paid homage to Edward II of England for them shortly after his father-in-law's death.

-With the three earldoms that he had inherited from his father in 1296, and the control of the two Earldoms of his wife, this made Thomas of Lancaster the richest and most powerful man in England.
+With the three earldoms that he had inherited from his father in 1296, and the control of the two earldoms of his wife, this made Thomas of Lancaster the richest and most powerful man in England.